 The devastation was such that both the Union and Confederate forces found themselves very poorly equipped to treat the staggering numbers of wounded.
 Both Armies realized the terrible need for more organized medical treatment of their wounded and both established medical corps.
 In fact, the Confederate Army was quicker to authorize a special medical corps of doctors, nurses, aides, and ambulance drivers.
 But the Confederate Army would soon become hamstrung by dwindling medical supplies and personnel.
 Consequently, Confederate wounded and Union prisoners of war fared far worse than Union wounded and their prisoners.
 About 16% of Union soldiers taken prisoner by the Confederacy died in prison as opposed to 12% of Confederates captured by the Union.

 Medical knowledge was still relatively primitive.
-Medical treatment did not include an understanding of infection, bacteria, or the need for sterile conditions.
-Two miracles of medicine—antiseptics and antibiotics—had not yet been developed.
-Because of the horrifically unsanitary conditions on the battlefield, as well as conditions of the surgical tents set up near the battlefields, even minor wounds often became infected and lethal.
+Medical knowledge did not include an understanding of infection, bacteria, or the need for sterile conditions.
+Two of the miracles of medicine—antiseptics and antibiotics—had not yet been developed.
+Because of the horrifically unsanitary conditions on the battlefield, as well as the surgical tents set up near the battlefields, even minor wounds often became infected and lethal.

 Gangrene was also a huge danger.
 The recommended cure for gangrene and infection was amputation, which held its own considerable dangers, infection and bleeding to death, among them.
 Wounds with lead shot and metal shrapnel were often treated with amputation, as well, because it was too difficult and time-consuming to try to remove all fragments.
 If they remained in the flesh, they would cause infection.
 Amputation was the most efficient way to increase a soldier’s chances of survival and avoid deadly complications later.

 In place of antibiotics, whiskey, coffee and quinine were prescribed.
-And iodine or bromine were all that were used to clean wounds.
+And iodine or bromine were used to clean wounds.
 Surgeons and medical assistants never washed their hands; blood was assumed to be pure and free of disease.
-Germs and bacteria were not understood, so surgical instruments were simply rinsed in used, bloody water so the surgeon could see what he was doing with his tools.
+Germs and bacteria were not understood, so surgical instruments were simply rinsed in used, bloody water so the surgeon could see what he was doing.

 In the gallows humor vernacular of the battlefield, soldiers referred to doctors as “sawbones,” since amputations seemed to be their primary procedure for treating the wounded, and mountains of limbs were piled like cordwood outside the tents.